Quantum gravitational corrections to Reissner-Nordstr\"om black hole thermodynamics and their implications for the weak gravity conjecture: Thermodynamic Corrections of the RN Black Hole

 \subsection{The non-extremal RN black hole and the shift of charge-to-mass ratio}

-All thermodynamic quantities can be derived from the free energy.
-The result is consistent with our previous work \cite{Xiao:2021zly}, where we explicitly solved the perturbed black hole metric under some reasonable assumptions.
-For interested reader, the detailed computations of this study are available in the auxiliary Notebook of the arXiv version of the paper.
+All thermodynamic quantities can be derived from the free energy $F(T,q)$ of the ensemble depending on $T$ and $q$.
+The entropy and eletrostatic potential of the system can be calculated from $S=-\frac{\partial F}{\partial T}$ and $\Phi=\frac{\partial F}{\partial q}$, and the mass can be calculated from $M=F+TS$.
+The results are consistent with our previous work \cite{Xiao:2021zly}, where we explicitly solved the perturbed black hole metric under some reasonable assumptions.